NKorea calls for unity on anniversary of Kim Jong Il's death

 But the long-term stability of Kim Jong Un’s rule could still be questioned if he fails to work out steps to address the ongoing difficulties and improve public livelihoods, some observers say.

-On every previous death anniversary, Kim Jong Un paid respects at a mausoleum where the embalmed body of Kim Jong Il lies in state along with that of Kim Il Sung.
-Kim Jong Un also convened national meetings honoring his father during some previous milestone anniversaries such as the first and fifth ones.
+At midday Friday, as a siren blared for three minutes, North Koreans fell silent and bowed in respect for Kim Jong Il.
+Cars, trains and ships blew their horns, national flags were lowered to half-staff and masses of people climbed Pyongyang’s Mansu Hill to lay flowers and bow before giant statues of Kim Jong Il and Kim Il Sung.

-He was expected to do the same this year but North Korea’s state media did not immediately report on any public activities by Kim Jong Un on Friday morning.
-State-run newspapers published articles venerating Kim Jong Il and calling for greater unity behind Kim Jong Un, while state TV aired propaganda songs and documentary films on the late leader.
+In an apparent echo of official propaganda, Pyongyang citizen Won Jong Rim told The Associated Press in Pyongyang that “Our great general (Kim Jong Il) went through so much hardship, pushing his way along such an arduous path, to build a paradise here, achieving what the people want.”

-“Great leader and comrade Kim Jong Il is always with us … and he is the eternal ‘suryong’ and sun of ‘juche (self-reliance)’ of our party and revolution,” the North’s main Rodong Sinmun newspaper said in an editorial, referring to a revered title reserved for North Korean leaders.
+On every previous death anniversary, Kim Jong Un paid respect at a mausoleum where the embalmed bodies of his father and grandfather lie in state.
+He also convened national meetings honoring his father during previous milestone anniversaries such as the first and fifth ones.

-Without mentioning the current difficulties, the paper said that “We should make our every effort to bolster our single-minded unity … by standing united behind respected comrade Kim Jong Un.”
+He was expected to do the same this year but North Korea’s state media did not immediately report on any public activities involving him as of Friday afternoon.
+State-run newspapers published articles venerating Kim Jong Il and calling for greater unity behind Kim Jong Un.

-On Thursday, ordinary citizens offered flowers and paid homage before giant bronze statues of Kim Jong Il and Kim Il Sung at Pyongyang’s Mansu Hill.
+“We should make our every effort to bolster our single-minded unity … by standing united behind respected comrade Kim Jong Un,” the North’s main Rodong Sinmun newspaper said in an editorial.

 This year’s death anniversary comes as Kim Jong Un grapples with the toughest moment of his rule because of the coronavirus pandemic, persistent U.N. sanctions and mismanagement.